HassanDev13/android-bluetooth/README.md

-I build this simple project for practice purposes, be free to use the source code whatever you want.
+I built this simple project for practice purposes, be free to use the source code whatever you want.

 ## Bluetooth, In simple Words :